 Plan For Halloween Night

-Now that your system knows who might be triggered and what the possible triggers are, you can all brainstorm ways to keep the effected alters safe.
+Now that your system knows who might be triggered and what the possible triggers are, you can all brainstorm ways to keep the affected alters safe.
 The best way the system can minimize the chance of triggers is for the fronting alters to be aware of triggers in advance.
 This article goes more in depth about how to prepare when your system knows a trigger is coming.

 When it comes to Halloween night, every system’s triggers are going to be different so every system’s plan is going to look different.
 If your system is triggered by Halloween-related things, it’s important to have a solid place in effect for Halloween night.
+Some examples of how to minimize some Halloween triggers:

 Review The Plan